sudharssun/ifsun/README.md

 # ifsun
 **ifsun** is a nice little linux command line tool for people like me who are obsessed over checking sunrise/sunset time for the day.
 This tool is written in go-lang.
+Contributions welcome!

 <p align="center">
   <img src="https://github.com/sudharssun/ifsun/blob/master/icons/sunset-2.jpg" width="100" height="100">